-The Applicant will manage accidental spills or releases of oils or petroleum products onshore through an SPCC Plan for operations.
+The Applicant will manage accidental spills or releases of oils or petroleum products onshore through an SPCC Plan for operations of the Applicant's facilities.
 The SPCC Plan will include, among other things, the requirement for spill response kits to be available, the use of secondary containment for equipment containing oils and greases in accordance with all state and federal regulations, and the requirement to transport hazardous materials in water-tight containers during operations.